 Slack takes reasonable steps to protect information you provide to us as part of your use of the Slack service from loss, misuse, and unauthorized access or disclosure.
 When you enter sensitive information (such as sign-in credentials) we encrypt the transmission of that information using secure socket layer technology (SSL).
 We follow generally accepted standards to protect the personal data submitted to us, both during transmission and once we receive it.
 However, no electronic or email transmission or digital storage mechanism is ever fully secure or error free.

 To learn more about current practices and policies regarding security and confidentiality, please see our Security Practices; we keep that document updated as these practices evolve over time.

 Slack is not directed to children under 13.
 If you learn that a minor child has provided us with personal information without your consent, please contact us.

 We may change this policy from time to time, and if we do we’ll post any changes on this page.
 If you continue to use Slack after those changes are in effect, you agree to the revised policy.
 If the changes are material, we may provide more prominent notice or seek your consent to the new policy.

-Slack complies with the U.S.-Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from Switzerland.
-We may process some personal data from individuals or companies in Switzerland via other compliance mechanisms, including data processing agreements based on the EU Standard Contractual Clauses.
-To learn more about the U.S.-Swiss Safe Harbor program, and to view our certification, refer to http://2016.export.gov/safeharbor/.
+Slack complies with the U.S. - E.U.
+Safe Harbor framework and the U.S. - Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from European Union member countries and Switzerland.
+Slack has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Safe Harbor program, and to view Slack’s certification, please visit http://www.export.gov/safeharbor/.

 155 5th Street, 6th Floor